ganskef/MoCuishle/_posts/2016-03-20-search-reviewed.md

 &quot; signs.
 Every word or phrase is combined with AND by default, but you could use OR and NOT, too (in capitals).
 [more details...](https://www.sqlite.org/fts3.html#section_3)

+# Fixed offline on Microsoft Windows

+At 2015-09-25 15:29:35 I've replaced usage of NetworkUtils from *LittleProxy* in *Mo Cuishle* since the class was removed.
+I've missed to test it on a *Windows* device.
+I'm dreadfully sorry.
+Recently I had a chance to try, and it fails.
+Of course!
+The state of the network is detected online always, so it doesn't answer from cache while offline.
+A workaround could be manually use the [tethering]({{ site.url }}/cache-modes/) mode, but now it's fixed.